fdw/rofimoji/README.md

 ![Screenshot of rofimoji](screenshot.png?raw=true)

 ## Insertion method
 For some applications, `xdotool` cannot type emojis (f.e.
 Firefox).
 To work around this, `rofimoji` can copy the emojis to your clipboard and insert them from there with `shift+insert`.
 Afterwards, it will restore the previous contents.
 Unfortunately, it depends on the receiving application whether `shift+insert` uses the clipboard or the primary selection.
-Therefore, `rofimoji` uses both and also restores both 😐.
+Therefore, `rofimoji` uses both and also restores both.

 By default, `rofimoji` uses `xdotool type`.
-To choose to spam your clipboards, you can either use the keybinding `alt+p` or start it as `rofimoji --use-clipboard` (`-c`).
-If you want to use typing, you can hit `alt+t`, even though it was started with `--use-clipboard`.
+To choose to spam your clipboards, you can either use the keybinding `alt+p` or start it as `rofimoji --insert-with-clipboard` (`-p`).
+If you want to use typing, you can hit `alt+t`, even though it was started with `--insert-with-clipboard`.

 ## Configuration
 You can choose a skin tone with the `--skin-tone` (or `-s`) parameter.
 The available values are `light`, `medium-light`, `moderate`, `dark brown`, `black`, as well as `neutral` and `ask` to be shown the prompt (this is also the default).

 If you have any arguments for rofi, you can make `rofimoji` pass them through like this: `rofimoji --rofi-args="-columns 3"`.

 You can also define your own set of emojis (or whatever) and use `rofimoji` to pick them by providing the `--emoji-file` (`-f`) parameter.
 This could be helpful if you want them ordered in some way, only use a subset or if you want non-English descriptions.

+To only ever copy the selected emojis to the clipboard (but not typing them), use `--copy-only` (`-c`)

 ## Installation